TomCordemans/LABS/docs/wireshark/README.md

 ![Success](./assets/plc2drive.png)

 Based on the PLC’s datasheet, the following values can be identified:

-0x047F: Motor ON
+- 0x047F: Motor ON
-0x047E: Motor OFF
+- 0x047E: Motor OFF
-0x0000: Speed setpoint at 0%
+- 0x0000: Speed setpoint at 0%
-0x4000: Speed setpooint at 100%
+- 0x4000: Speed setpoint at 100%

 The communication between the drive and the PLC includes, among other elements, a status word and the actual speed value.

 ![Success](./assets/drive2plc.png)

 Based on the drive’s datasheet, the following values can be identified:

-0xEFB7: Motor ON
+- 0xEFB7: Motor ON
-0xEBB1: Motor OFF
+- 0xEBB1: Motor OFF
-0x0000: Actual speed is 0% of the maximum
+- 0x0000: Actual speed is 0% of the maximum
-0x4000: Actual speed is 100% of the maximum
+- 0x4000: Actual speed is 100% of the maximum

+**Question:**